denny0223/Panagram/README.md

 ## Cloud Code

-Add your Parse app id and master key to `Anypic-iOS/CloudCode/config/global.json`, then type `parse deploy` from the command line at `Anypic-cloud`.
-See the [Cloud Code Guide](https://parse.com/docs/cloud_code_guide#clt) for more information about the `parse` CLI.
+Add your Parse app id and master key to `Panagram-cloud/config/global.json`, then type `parse deploy` from the command line at `Panagram-cloud`.
+See the [Cloud Code Guide](https://parse.com/docs/cloud_code_guide#clt) for more information about the Parse CLI.

 ## Background Information